 Regarding ABNs, the issuer shall disclose the asset operation report before each payment on the notes, and throughout the life cycle of the notes.
 The annual asset operation report and semi-annual asset operation report must be disclosed prior to 30 April and 31 August of each year for notes issued publicly; for notes privately placed, the annual asset operation report must be disclosed prior to 30 April each year.
 The asset operation report must include the basic information of the notes, the contract performance status, the operation and overall condition of the asset pool, the payment of the returns and taxes on each class of notes, use of the issuance proceeds; risk retention, the reinvestment arrangement, etc. The rating agencies must disclose the annual monitoring report and intermittent monitoring report in a timely manner, and it must include the target products, the condition of the originator and underlying assets, and the analysis of cash flow and macro policy.

-In a business asset securitisation, the scheme manager is required to disclose the income distribution report before each payment date of the securities to the qualified investor, throughout the life cycle of the ABS; it must also disclose the asset management report annually, including information on the operation status of the originator, the inflow and outflow of the funds in the special scheme, the payment of principal and interest on each class of securities, etc. The monitoring report must also be disclosed annually, including information on the change in the underlying assets, the efficiency of the revolving structure (if involved), the payment of the securities, the operation of cash flow, the result of the stress test, the credit analysis and ratings of the originator and other parties, etc.
+In a business asset securitisation, the scheme manager is required to disclose the income distribution report before each payment date of the securities to the qualified investor, throughout the life cycle of the ABS; it must also disclose the asset management report annually, including information on the operation status of the originator, the inflow and outflow of the funds in the special scheme, the payment of principal and interest on each class of securities, etc. The rating agency’s monitoring report must also be disclosed annually, including information on the change in the underlying assets, the efficiency of the revolving structure (if involved), the payment of the securities, the operation of cash flow, the result of the stress test, the credit analysis and ratings of the originator and other parties, etc.